 Fatigue is one of the most common causes of truck accidents.
 Truckers often must drive for many hours at a stretch, and many drivers suffer because their demanding schedules disrupt their sleep cycles.
 Focusing on the road for hours on end is exhausting and can make it difficult for drivers to remain alert.
 Being able to take some breaks from intense concentration on the road could reduce accidents caused by driver fatigue.
 Researchers predict that it will be a long time before designers and manufacturers will be able to create a truck that is completely autonomous and doesn’t require a person on board.

 Truck accident cases can be extremely complicated.
 If a truck accident in Montana injures you because of another person or organization’s negligence, you need the help of experienced Great Falls truck accident attorneys who knows Montana trucking laws.
-Contact the Montana trucking accident lawyers at Kovacich Snipes Johnson, P.C. for determined and dedicated representation.
+Contact the Montana personal injury lawyers at Kovacich Snipes Johnson, P.C. for determined and dedicated representation.
 We will work tirelessly to help you get the compensation that you deserve.